stomar/numren/README.md

 Documentation
 -------------

-`numren --help` prints a brief help message.
+Use `numren --help` to display a brief help message.

 If you installed `numren` using `rake install` you can read its man page with `man numren`.